colin6756/gwas-gene-discovery/README.md

                           file list species
 ```
 The **mandatory arguments** are:
 * File.
 A spreadsheet containing the results of GWAS analysis.
-The fields of spreadsheet should be arranged in the order below as the script was originally designed for GAPIT software outputs (examples being 2 csv files in repository).:
+The columns of spreadsheet should be arranged in the order below (examples being 2 csv files in repository).:

   SNP [integer], Chromosome [integer], Position [integer], P.value [float]

 * List.
-A plain text file containing one or more short description of the phenotype or phenotypes genes of interest are suspected to influence.
-The keywords should be vertically listed line by line.
+A plain text file containing one or more short description of the phenotype or phenotypes genes of interest are suspected to influence, listed line by line.
 An example list, mock_keyword_list.txt can be found in the repository.

 * Species.
 The species of organism subjected to gwas which the script will return gene IDs specific to.
 The options are currently 3 species represented by an integer value as shown below: